TheLBall/ThisIsNoahEvans/README.md

 - 🌱 I work with **Swift and Python**

-- ⏰ My next big project [Mac Installers for macOS](https://github.com/ThisIsNoahEvans/MacInstallersMacApp)
+- ⏰ My next big project will be [Mac Installers for macOS](https://github.com/ThisIsNoahEvans/MacInstallersMacApp)

 - 🔮 My 2020 goal is **to release two more apps on the App Store**